ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.md

 1. **EntityPersistenceNamingStrategy**:
    A basic naming strategy that is able to add prefix and suffix to the names of the entities.
 A flat folder structure is considered.
-For more details see `Default naming strategy`_.
+For more details see [Default naming strategy](#default-naming-strategy).
 2. **HierarchicFileNamingStrategy**:
    An extended version of the EntityPersistenceNamingStrategy.
-Additionally, the `Default directory hierarchy`_ is taken into account.
+Additionally, the [Default directory hierarchy](#default-directory-hierarchy) is taken into account.
 Please note, that this directory hierarchy is only meant to be used in conjunction with input models.

 However, you can control the behaviour of serialization and de-serialization of models by injecting the desired naming